Install 64 bit OS on Raspberry Pi 4 + USB boot

 The first step in installing a 64-bit OS on your Raspberry Pi 4 is to download the new Raspberry Pi Image Tool from this site.
 The Image Tool can write an operating system of your choice on an SD card.
 At the same time, it will format the card into the correct ext4 for the Raspberry Pi, even a 64, 128 or 256 GByte card.
 Different image formats are supported, making this tool a better alternative to balena Etcher.

 - Select the operating system dialogue.

-- In the drop-down list select the custom option
+- In the drop-down list select the other Raspberry Pi option.

 - Select the SD card.

 - Here, we used a 64 Gbyte SD card.

 - Start the erase, format and writing activities in one go.

 - You can follow the progress.